open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 $ eopa run -s
 ```

-The ‘run’ command starts an instance of the Enterprise OPA runtime.
+The ‘run’ command starts an instance of the EOPA runtime.
 The
-Enterprise OPA runtime can be started as an interactive shell or a
+EOPA runtime can be started as an interactive shell or a
 server.

 When the runtime is started as a shell, users can define rules and
 evaluate expressions interactively.
 When the runtime is started as a
-server, Enterprise OPA exposes an HTTP API for managing policies,
+server, EOPA exposes an HTTP API for managing policies,
 reading and writing data, and executing queries.

 The runtime can be initialized with one or more files that contain